by Olesia Chikunova, HomeWiP Founder.

 (On the upside, you may learn so much from the process that you come up with even better ideas as things progress.
 You may want to alter the plan, assuming it does not alter your budget.
 But just proceed with care.)

-Your wish list is the reason you began this project in the first place.
 You want to make your home more comfortable, more stylish, more you.

 At least, I hope you do.
 That is what I want for you.
 You intend this house to be your sanctuary, a place where you want to spend your time, a place that makes you feel at ease and content and, yes, happy.
 Thus, you want to choose colors you enjoy, and features that uplift you every day of your stay in this house, making you feel right at home.